AllaboutDee/Project2/readme.md

 ![Am I responsive screenshot](assets/images/Laptop%20View.jpg)
 ![Am I responsive screenshot](assets/images/iPad%20Pro%20View.jpg)

-DEE J PRO is a complex design made to emulate a real life dj.
-Due to its many functions and features this is not suitable to view on smaller screens.
-It can be viewed responsively on some ipads and is generally ok to view on laptop and desktop screens.
-In the near future I will design a more basic virtual DJ that will be suitable for smaller screens.
+DEE J PRO is a complex design made to emulate a real-life DJ setup.
+Due to its many functions and features, this is not suitable for smaller screens.
+It can be viewed responsively on some iPads and is generally optimal for laptop and desktop screens.
+In the near future, a more basic virtual DJ version will be designed for smaller screens.

 ## Table of contents:
 1. [**Site Overview**](#site-overview)